SLE395 - Earth Environments and Climate Interpretation

 |Enrolment modes:||Trimester 1: Burwood (Melbourne)|

-One of SLE102, SLE136, SLE103 or plus two level 2 units
+One unit from SLE102, SLE136 or SLE103 plus two level 2 units

-Campus: 1 x 2 hour class per week, 6 x 3 hour practicals per trimester, 1 x half day field trip per trimester (weather dependent).
+1 x 2 hour class per week, 6 x 3 hour practicals per trimester, 1 x half day field trip per trimester (weather dependent).

-The first project will involve the description and biostratigraphical or palaeoecological evaluation of invertebrate fossils from a limestone, sandstone or mudstone exposure in SE Australia.
-The second project will involve the use of invertebrate microfossils or macrofossils as proxies of past environmental change within a human occupation historical timescale.
+The first project will involve the sedimentological, geochemical and palaeoecological evaluation of the palaeo-environments represented in a limestone, sandstone or mudstone rock exposure in SE Australia.
+The second project will involve the use of invertebrate microfossils as proxies of past environmental change within a human occupation historical timescale.
 This project will involve the examination of fossils from sediment cores gathered within a modern aquatic setting.

 Unit Fee Information

 Click on the fee link below which describes you: